UNIVERSE BUDO: THE MARTIAL WAY

 Budo, literally "the way of the warrior" or "the martial way," encompasses a set of traditional Japanese martial arts.
 More than just a combat practice, Budo is a philosophy of life that aims to forge the body and mind, to cultivate values such as respect, humility, perseverance, and self-control.

 This space is dedicated to exploring the different disciplines of Budo, their history, their techniques, but above all their deep essence.
-We pay special attention to Aikido, the art of harmony and non-violence, founded by Morihei Ueshiba, as well as Kinomichi, a method of fulfillment derived from Aikido and developed by Master Masamichi Noro.
+We pay particular attention to Aikido , the art of harmony and non-violence, founded by Morihei Ueshiba , as well as to Kinomichi , a method of development derived from Aikido and developed by Master Masamichi Noro .

 Key Disciplines and Concepts:

-- Kinomichi: "The way of energy."
-Discover this practice that emphasizes contact, spiral, and the blossoming of Ki, developed by Master Masamichi Noro.
+- Kinomichi : "The way of energy."
+Discover this practice that emphasizes contact, the spiral, and the blossoming of Ki, developed by Master Masamichi Noro.

-- Karatedo: The Way of the Empty Hand.
+- Jodo : The way of the staff.

-- Fundamental Concepts: Zanshin (vigilant mind), Mushin (mind without mind), Dojo Kun (precepts of the practice place).
+- Fundamental concepts: Zanshin (vigilant mind), Mushin (mind without mind), Dojo Kun (precepts of the place of practice).

 Emblematic Figures: